Toronto Emergency Management

-Toronto Emergency Management (TEM), formerly the Toronto Office of Emergency Management, is a municipal division and office of emergency management for the City of Toronto responsible for coordinating emergency preparedness, response, and recovery efforts for the municipal government in Toronto, Ontario, Canada.
-Toronto Emergency Management helps to coordinate the city's emergency response and recovery efforts through various city divisions and agencies, provincial and federal governments, non-governmental organizations, and private sector partners, to ensure the city is prepared to handle natural disasters, public health emergencies, technological incidents, and other crises.
-It is also responsible for the City’s Emergency Plan and the Emergency Operations Centre.
+Toronto Emergency Management (TEM), formerly the Toronto Office of Emergency Management, is a municipal division and office of emergency management for the City of Toronto, responsible for coordinating emergency preparedness, response, and recovery efforts, ensures the city is prepared to handle natural disasters and public health emergencies, and is also responsible for the city's Emergency Plan and the Emergency Operations Centre.

 History

 The evolution of emergency management in Toronto is reported to have begun as early as 1832, during the First Great Cholera Outbreak, where Toronto organized its first ambulance service, followed by police services in 1834.
 Following the devastating effects of Hurricane Hazel that same year, the Metropolitan Toronto Council approved creation of the new Civil Defense Organization in 1955, under the leadership of Toronto Mayor Leslie H. Saunders.
 In 1966, staff from the Toronto Emergency Measures Organization and the Toronto Department of Public Health transferred to form the new Department of Metropolitan Toronto Emergency Services.

 In 1974, reductions in federal emergency measures funding results in the decline and eventual disbanding of the Metropolitan Toronto Emergency Services Department.
 Following the brief ownership of emergency measures planning by Toronto Police, the Metropolitan Toronto Emergency Planning Committee was formally established in 1979, followed by the first edition of the new Metropolitan Toronto Emergency Plan being published in 1980.

 In 1998, following amalgamation, Works and Emergency Services Department established the Toronto Emergency Planning Office, which inherited ownership for emergency management planning and administration of the Toronto Emergency Planning Committee.
 In 2001, a new Emergency Operations Centre was established.

 In 2010, the Toronto Office of Emergency Management was reorganized, moved out of Technical Services and has since reported directly to the Deputy City Manager under new directorship.